opendilab/GoBigger-Challenge-2021/README.md

 ## License

-GoBigger-Challenge-2021 released under the Apache 2.0 license.
+GoBigger-Challenge-2021 was released under the Apache 2.0 license.